xDelik/Cosmic/README.md

 ## Contact
 For any inquiries or support requests, please contact us at [cosmicv2service@gmail.com].

+---

 ## Acknowledgments

-**Heartfelt Thanks to Our Cosmic Project Team**
+**Gratitude to Our Cosmic Project Contributors**

-We stand on the shoulders of giants here at the Cosmic project, and it's only fair we shine a light on those who have been instrumental in turning our dreams into reality.

-**In the Limelight:**

--   **09** - The coding wizard whose keystrokes bring life to our ideas.
--   **xDelik** - A developer extraordinaire, turning complex problems into elegant solutions.
--   **Tidan** - Master developer, blending skill with unmatched dedication.
--   **Yamano** - Our Spriter, capturing imagination in every pixel.
--   **Smartfella** - A Spriter with an eye for detail and a heart for artistry.
--   **Vale** - Creative genius behind our sprites, making the ordinary extraordinary.
--   **Piorunixst** - The Cartographer of our digital world, crafting maps that tell their own stories.

-**Applause for our Valuable Supporters:**

--   **Slendergo** - Your developmental insights have been a beacon in our journey.
--   **Penguin** - As our Moderation Manager and Balancer, you've been the equilibrium in our chaos.

-And to the countless others who have contributed, whether through ideas, feedback, or just moral support - you are the unsung heroes of this project.
-Your contributions have been a catalyst for our success.
+The success of the Cosmic project is a testament to the collaborative effort and dedication of many talented individuals.
+We extend our heartfelt thanks to each person who has contributed to this journey.

+**Special Thanks:**

+- **09** – For exceptional development skills and technical expertise.
+- **xDelik** – Contributing unparalleled development acumen.
+- **tidan** – Providing invaluable development contributions.
+- **Yamano** – Bringing creative vision to our sprite designs.
+- **Smartfella** – Crafting detailed and engaging sprites.
+- **Vale** – Adding artistic flair to our sprites.
+- **Piorunixst** – Masterfully creating the maps that define our digital world.

+**Additional Thanks:**

+- **Slendergo** – For significant assistance in development.
+- **Penguin** – For expert moderation management and balancing.

+We also extend our gratitude to the many others involved in this project.
+Your support, whether through direct contribution or encouragement, has been crucial to our success.
+Thank you all for your dedication and commitment.
 ---